 Australia

 ODF disbursements to Marshall Islands are somewhat distinct from regional trends in terms of sector distribution.
-Projects focused on government and civil society make up 45% of incoming flows, which is higher compared to the regional average of 37%.
-Conversely, spending on transport and health are both below the regional averages.
-Marshall Islands is an outlier in the Pacific in that human development spending over the 2008–22 period has consistently eclipsed spending on infrastructure.
+ODF flows focused on government and civil society made up 47% of incoming support, which is higher than the regional average of 38%.
+Conversely, spending on transport, energy, and water and sanitation were below the regional averages.
+Marshall Islands is an outlier in the Pacific in that human development spending over 2008–23 consistently eclipsed spending on infrastructure.
+These differences are primarily a product of how the United States reports and directs its Compact support.

-Since 2008, Marshall Islands has received $107 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $50 million in development financing with a “significant” focus on climate outcomes.
+Since 2008, Marshall Islands has received $147 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $90 million in development financing with a “significant” focus on climate outcomes.
 Since 2018, Marshall Islands has seen substantial growth in climate-targeting projects.
-As a share of total ODF received by Marshall Islands, “principal” climate projects make up 9% of total spending, matching the regional average.
-Conversely, spending on “significant” climate projects in Marshall Islands makes up 4% of incoming funds, significantly below the regional average of 13%.
+As a share of total ODF received by Marshall Islands, “principal” climate projects made up 9% of total spending, slightly above the Pacific regional average.
+Conversely, spending on “significant” climate projects in Marshall Islands made up 5% of incoming funds, significantly below the regional average of 11%.

 Official development finance to Marshall Islands, by policy goal Spent, share of total ODF

-Between 2008 and 2022, Marshall Islands received $5 million in development financing with a “principal” focus on gender equality, and $102 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 0.3% of ODF received by the country, below the regional average of 2%.
-Similarly, “significant” marked gender financing made up 8% of incoming ODF, close to a third of the regional average of 21%.
+Between 2008 and 2023, Marshall Islands received $5 million in development financing with a “principal” focus on gender equality, and $86 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted less than 1% of ODF received by the country, below the regional average of 2%.
+Similarly, “significant” marked gender financing made up 5% of incoming ODF, around a quarter of the regional average of 22%.
 The largest project directly targeting gender equality in Marshall Islands was the multi-year Pacific Women Shaping Pacific Development program, funded by Australia.